cloudshare360/gitlab-ci-terraform-aws-fargate-springboot-angular-cloudfront-waf/ARCHITECTURE.md

 **Version:** 1.0.0
 **Maintainer:** DevOps Team

 > **📝 Edit this file:** This is the master copy.
-Changes are automatically synced to `docs/ARCHITECTURE.md` for GitHub Pages via GitHub Actions.
+Changes are automatically synced to `docs/ARCHITECTURE.md` for GitLab Pages via the GitLab CI/CD pipeline.